-2012 Compensation
+2013 Compensation

 We anticipate that the chief element of our compensation program will continue to be the periodic granting of long-term incentive awards issued pursuant to the terms of the 2007 Plan.
-We do not intend to pay cash compensation in the form of an annual base salary to our named executive officers in 2012.
-Should our named executive officers and trustees receive grants of long-term incentive awards during 2012, we anticipate that, in determining the number of shares of restricted stock to be granted to each individual, our Compensation Committee will review competitive data prepared by the human resource personnel of our Advisor which compares the compensation levels of our named executive officers and Independent Trustees against those of comparable positions in a selected peer group, as discussed above.
-Since our policy has been to obtain third-party validation of the compensation market reviews on a biennial basis, we have engaged a third-party consulting firm to review and validate the internal analysis prepared by the human resource personnel of our Advisor for 2012.
+We do not intend to pay cash compensation in the form of an annual base salary to our named executive officers in 2013.
+Should our named executive officers and trustees receive grants of long-term incentive awards during 2013, we anticipate that, in determining the number of shares of restricted stock to be granted to each individual, our Compensation Committee will review competitive data prepared by the human resource personnel of our Advisor which compares the compensation levels of our named executive officers and Independent Trustees against those of comparable positions in a selected peer group, as discussed above.
+Since our policy has been to obtain third-party validation of the compensation market reviews on a biennial basis, which was completed for 2012, the internal analysis will be prepared by the human resource personnel of our Advisor for 2013.